Th3Nathan/Old_Portfolio_Site/README.md

-This is my portfolio page, everything on it is a work in progress.

-Next time I work on the page, I will optimize it by removing JavaScript blocks, minifying files, and allowing the browser to chose from several image files.

 The pages Th3Nathan.github.io/resume and Th3Nathan.github.io/game were built as projects for classes on Udacity, an online learning platform.

 The Th3Nathan.github.io/akari was made to demonstrate to a friend how a photography portfolio page for her might look.
-Code is functional but extremely messy.
-Currently planning that site.
+Page is unresponsive.

+Th3nathan.github.io/draft Is based on my friend's design.
+It is just a draft, waiting for more information before I proceed.
+It is responsive and uses viewport units for sizing as much as possible.

+Th3nathan.github.io/optim/views.pizza.js Had severe jank in the Javascript.
+More detail on changes in the folder.
+In the future, will use pull requests to update code as it would have displayed the changes I made much better.